SUNDAY RILEY Luna Sleeping Night Oil with retinol

-Gorgeous!, I am here to tell you that if you aren’t currently using a retinol on your face, know that this is one product your skin will thank you for with glowing results, if you add it to your regime!
+Gorgeous, I am here to tell you that if you aren’t currently using a retinol, know it is one product that your skin will thank you for adding to your regime!
+Sunday Riley makes a number of fabulous skincare products, which is why I chose their Luna Sleeping Night Oil to add to my regime!

-I’m not in denial, we all have them—fine lines setting in, facial scars from acne or other injury, dry rough patches, enlarged pores or age spots.
+I’m not in denial!
+Most of us have some skin issue we’d like to solve: fine lines setting in, facial scars from acne or other injury, dry rough patches, enlarged pores, or age spots.
+All of these can be minimized.

 As you can see from the photo, this oil is actually a beautiful blue/green color!
 Don’t worry, though, your skin will not turn blue.
 Once on the skin, it blends-out to clear in seconds and absorbs quickly.